-The IMO strategy is to reduce CO2 emissions for shipping by at least 40% by 2030 and a further reduction of up to 70% by 2050 (compared to the 2008 values).
-New amendments to MARPOL Annex VI came into effect on 1st November 2022.
+The IMO strategy is to reduce CO_2 emissions for shipping by at least 40% by 2030 and a further reduction of up to 70% by 2050 (compared to the 2008 values).
+New amendments to MARPOL Annex VI came into effect on 1 November 2022.
 The new measures require all ships to calculate their Energy Efficiency Existing Ship Index (EEXI) and to establish their annual operational Carbon Intensity Indicator (CII) and CII rating.

-CO2 Calculation criteria
+CO2 calculation criteria

 Currently, only CO_2 is considered in EEXI and CII.
-In the future, CO_2 -equivalent may be included in the CII.
+In the future, it is possible that CO_2 -equivalent is included in the CII.
 However, WinGD already provides CO_2 and CO_2 -equivalent emission data.
 The total amount of CO_2 emissions (known as CO_2 -equivalent) is the sum of fuel combustion and methane slip emissions.

-For engines operating in gas mode, the CO2-equivalent can be calculated with the following formula:
+For engines operating in gas mode the CO2-equivalent can be calculated with the following formula: